 As we celebrate another academic year in the books, we also want to call attention to just a few of the many individuals who went above and beyond in their contributions to the DigiPen campus community.

-Here are the winners of the 2022 Student Life Excellence Awards, presented by the Associated Students of DigiPen and voted upon by members of the campus community.
+Here are the winners of the 2022 Student Life Excellence Awards, presented by the DigiPen Student Union and voted upon by members of the campus community.
 We’ve selected some anonymous remarks from the folks who nominated each of this year’s winners.

 Student of the Year: Brandon Stam